k-rns/2020-10-26-WHOI-Data/index.md

   <li>Open Anaconda Prompt (Windows) or Terminal(Mac/Linux)</li>
   <li>Enter the following command to create a new environment called "pyaos-lesson"
     <pre><code>conda create -n pyaos-lesson -c conda-forge jupyter xarray netCDF4 cartopy cmocean cmdline_provenance plotnine</code></pre>
+  <li><p>You will be asked if you would like to install the packages after they are found.
+Press Yes (y).</p>
+  <p>You should see messages for Preparing, Verifying, and Executing the "transaction" and end with a line that says "done"</p>
   </li>

   <li>Enter the new environment you created.
 After this command you should see "(pyaos-lesson)" at the start of your line.
 <pre><code>conda activate pyaos-lesson</code></pre>
   </li>